system-transparency/system-transparency/README.md

     * Less critical configuration data (host_configuration.json) for stboot.
 *An Ext4 partition named STDATA containing:
     * An OS package if boot method is set to _local_.
-    * An empty directory for use as a cache if boot method is set to _network_.
+    * An empty directory for use as a cache if the boot method is set to _network_.

 You need to write this image to the hard drive of the host.

 ## coreboot Payload Installation
 _WORK IN PROGRESS_

-When built as a coreboot payload there will be two artefacts:
+When built as a coreboot payload there will be two artifacts:
 * A file named coreboot.rom containing an SPI flash image.
 * A file named stboot_coreboot_installation.img containing:
     * A VFAT/FAT32 partition named STBOOT containing:
         * Less critical configuration data (host_configuration.json) for stboot.
     * An Ext4 partition named STDATA containing:
         * An OS package if boot method is set to _local_.
-        * An empty directory for use as a cache if if boot method is set to _network_.
+        * An empty directory for use as a cache if boot method is set to _network_.

 You need to write the coreboot.rom to the SPI Flash of the host and write the image to the hard drive of the host.